The 2021 Alzheimer's Facts & Figures Report.

-On March 5th, 2019 the Alzheimer's Association released its annual 2019 Alzheimer's Disease Facts and Figures report, a statistical resource for U.S. data related to Alzheimer's and other dementias.
-This year's special report includes new data examining senior and physician awareness, attitudes and utilization of brief cognitive assessments in the primary care setting for patients age 65 and older.
+In March 2020, the Alzheimer's Association released its annual 2020 Alzheimer's Disease Facts and Figures report, a statistical resource for U.S. data related to Alzheimer's and other dementias.

-Nationally, an estimated 5.8 million Americans of all ages are now living with Alzheimer’s disease, according the new report.
+Nationally, over 5 million Americans are now living with Alzheimer’s disease, according the new report.

 Read more here: alz.org/facts